Self-Care Tips For The Single Mom: How to Handle Overwhelm

 The only days I order out are Friday's and Saturday; this plan saves me a nice chunk of change.
 Depending on how you shop, cooking every other day does not deplete your stock and stretches it out.
 Now you're less stressed about your grocery bill.

+These days we as mothers need a stockpile of ways to distress, like doing things to regain our balance and focus.
 Now that we've gone over these tips, it's time for YOU to put them to action.
-Do you know that we are what we repeatedly do.
-Make a list of disposable stressors.
-Start by eliminating the unessential that takes up too much of your time with no value in return.
+Make a list of stressors.
+Start by eliminating the unessential that takes up too much of your time.